 The Control State Coding System was implemented to provide the following benefits:

 - Centralized and reduced inventories

 Not all of the Control States utilize the Control State Coding System.
 Here is a list of states that currently DO use the Control State Coding System:

-Here are the states that are NOT using the Control State Coding System, but instead are using their own coding structure and, therefore, do not require a CSC number:
+Here are the states that are DO NOT use the Control State Coding System, but instead they use their own coding structure and, therefore, do not require a CSC number:

 For more information, please contact us.

-*Note: You do not have to be a NABCA member to purchase Control State Codes.
-The benefit of being a member is that you will receive the codes for free; non-members pay $72 per Control State Code.
+*Note: You do not have to be a NABCA member to purchase control state codes.
+The benefit of being a member is that you will receive the codes for free; non-members pay $72 per code.